 When she opened the door, car key in hand, she turned back to the bed.
 Her heart twisted at how peaceful and innocent he looked in his sleep.
 If he had woken up then and asked her to stay – if he had said anything – no, if he had even opened his blue eyes, the story might have gone differently.

-But Takeru did not stir once, and so Hikari stepped outside.
+But Takeru did not once stir, and so Hikari stepped outside.
 She closed the door behind her and slid his spare key underneath.
 She cried the entire drive back to her campus.
 In the days after, there were a couple of angry exchanges, a few feeble attempts on both sides to reconcile, but by leaving without saying goodbye, she had done too much damage.

 This time, Hikari, I am not going to run after you.